fastapi/fastapi/docs/en/docs/async.md

 <img src="/img/async/parallel-burgers/parallel-burgers-06.png" class="illustration">

-!!! info
+!!! credit
     Beautiful illustrations by <a href="https://www.instagram.com/ketrinadrawsalot" class="external-link" target="_blank">Ketrina Thompson</a>. 🎨

-The main difference in this scenario than the previous one is that you had to wait for the cashier to both take, make, and hand you your order.
-As a computer program, you would have been "synchronized" with the cashier, because you had to wait for the exact moment the task was done (otherwise someone else could have taken the burgers).
+The main difference between the two scenarios is that you had to wait for the cashier to take, make, and deliver your order.
+If you were a computer program, you would have been **synchronized** with the cashier, because you had to wait for the exact moment the task was done (otherwise someone else would have taken the burgers).
 But this also means that you both had to wait at the counter for a long time and didn't have any time to speak to your crush.
 As a result, it made your second date less interesting.

-!!!
-Info
+!!! info
     While concurrency worked better in this situation, this example only demonstrates how parallelism works.

-If instead, the cashiers were cleaners tasked to clean a dirty mansion, concurrency would make it so one person has to wait to clean one room after the other.
-However, with parallelism, multiple people can clean the rooms at the same time and reduce the time spent.
+If instead, the cashiers were cleaners tasked to clean a dirty mansion, a **concurrent system** would make it so one person has to wait to clean one room after the other.
+However, with a **parallel system**, multiple people can clean the rooms at the same time and reduce the time spent.

 Examples of parallelism used in code are in **CPU bound** problems.
 Because the CPU takes most of the time completing the task is used in completing the task (rather than waiting), that's what makes it CPU bound.
-Common examples of CPU bound operations are things that require complex math processing:
+Common examples of CPU bound operations are things that require complex math processing, such as:
-* Computer vision: an image is composed of millions of pixels, with each pixel having three values to represent color.
+* **Computer vision** - An image is composed of millions of pixels, with each pixel having three values to represent color.
 Computer vision is a process that requires computing something on those pixels all at the same time.
-* Machine Learning: requires lots of matrix and vector multiplications.
+* **Machine Learning** - Requires lots of matrix and vector multiplications.
 Imagine a huge spreadsheet with numbers, then multipling them all together at the same time.
-* Deep Learning: a sub-field of Machine Learning.
+* **Deep Learning** - A sub-field of Machine Learning.
 Rather than only one spreadsheet, imagine many more and multiplying the values in those spreadsheets at the same time.

+To see more information about parallelism in production, see the [Deployment](deployment/index.md) section.

 ---